OpenAI, Altman sued over ChatGPT's role in California teen's suicide

 OpenAI launched GPT-4o in May 2024 in a bid to stay ahead in the AI race.
 OpenAI knew that features that remembered past interactions, mimicked human empathy and displayed a sycophantic level of validation would endanger vulnerable users without safeguards but launched anyway, the Raines said in their lawsuit.

-"This decision had two results: OpenAI’s valuation catapulted from $86 billion to $300 billion, and Adam Raine died by suicide," they said.
+"This decision had two results: OpenAI’s valuation catapulted from US$86 billion to US$300 billion, and Adam Raine died by suicide," they said.

 The Raines' lawsuit also seeks an order requiring OpenAI to verify the ages of ChatGPT users, refuse inquiries for self-harm methods, and warn users about the risk of psychological dependency.